 The more significant challenges are presented when trying to incorporate energy storage resources into the NYISO-administered wholesale markets under existing market rules.
-The NYISO is currently working with stakeholders to develop a DER Roadmap that will include the concepts and general structure for interconnection customer connected distributed energy resources, including energy storage resources, participating in the wholesale market.
+The concepts and general structure for interconnection customer connected distributed energy resources, including energy storage resources, participating in the wholesale market.
 Following the issuance of the Roadmap, the NYISO will continue working with stakeholders to develop market rules that will move the concepts into application.